A RIFT Guide to Christmas Shoppers

 It’s a pretty good plan, too.
 A typical Thinker present might be hand-made, and probably unique.
 There are artists and craftspeople of all kinds on the internet, and a quick browse through Etsy can find you exactly the right, personalised gift for the job.
 Thinkers with crafting skills of their own are a true force to be reckoned with in the gift-getting stakes.
 You probably won’t be unwrapping a PlayStation 5 from one any time soon, but whatever you do get will be hand-picked and pinpoint-targeted.
 It probably didn’t cost the Earth, either.

 High street shops are becoming an endangered species in a socially distanced world, but the Digital Natives have been training for this revolution their whole lives.
 They’ve got online accounts and loyalty discounts on dozens of web stores, and can get the whole world delivered straight to their door in 24 hours.

 Not all Digital Natives are wise shoppers, of course.
 It’s as easy to make bad decisions online as in the real world, after all.
 However, they’ve got some legal protection that reality-based shoppers tend to lack, plus they’re veterans in the price comparison game.
 It’s always tempting to let your inner Splurger loose online by buying everything at once.
 The true Digital Native, though, is a natural sniper, relentlessly stalking bargains and picking off targets when the time is right.

 The Master Strategist

 So, that’s a quick spotter’s guide of some of the major types of Christmas Shopper you’ll see flocking today’s UK high streets and websites.
 Did you recognise yourself in the list?
-Are you some strange new species we haven’t encountered yet?
-Get in touch to let us know – and while you’re at it, make sure you’re sorted your RIFT tax refund to cover the cost of Christmas!
+Are you some strange new hybrid or species we haven’t encountered yet?
+Get in touch to let us know – and while you’re at it, make sure you’re sorted out for your next RIFT tax refund!